MicrosoftDocs/windows-dev-docs/hub/powertoys/color-picker.md

 ### Activating Color Picker

-Once enabled, you can choose one of the following three behaviors to be executed when launching Color Picker with the activation shortcut (default: <kbd>Win</kbd>+<kbd>Shift</kbd>+<kbd>C</kbd>).
+Once enabled, you can choose one of the following three behaviors to be executed when opening Color Picker with the activation shortcut (default: <kbd>Win</kbd>+<kbd>Shift</kbd>+<kbd>C</kbd>).

 :::image type="content" source="../images/pt-colorpicker-activation.gif" alt-text="ColorPicker behaviors.":::

-- **Editor** - Opens editor window directly, from here you can choose a color from the history, fine-tune a selected color, or capture a new color by opening the color picker.
+- **Open editor** - Opens editor window directly, from here you can choose a color from the history, fine-tune a selected color, or capture a new color by opening the color picker.
-- **Color Picker with editor mode enabled** - Opens Color Picker.
+- **Pick a color and open editor** - Opens Color Picker.
 After selecting a color, the editor is opened and the selected color is copied to the clipboard (in the default format - configurable in the Settings dialog).
-- **Color Picker only** - Opens Color Picker only and the selected color will be copied to the clipboard.
+- **Only pick a color** - Opens Color Picker only and the selected color will be copied to the clipboard.

 ### Selecting colors

 After the Color Picker is activated, hover your mouse cursor over the color you would like to copy and left-click the mouse button to select a color.
-If you want to see the area around your cursor in more detail, scroll up to zoom in.
+If you want to see the area under your cursor in more detail, scroll up to zoom in.

 The copied color will be stored in your clipboard in the format that is configured in the settings (default: HEX).